 Gender differences in presenteeism were analyzed through univariate ANOVAs.
 Mediation analyses were computed by the process command developed by Hayes .
 Analyzes of reasons were computed with a MANOVA.
 In this analysis, we excluded 39 physicians who indicated they never went to work when sick.

 We controlled for demographic factors such as marital status, number of children and age, self-rated health and work-family conflict.
 Because, there was a slight overrepresentation of chief physicians among respondents, we also computed the analyses with chief physicians excluded.

 Throughout this article, p-values of .05 or less are considered significant.
 All analyses were performed with SPSS, version 22.

-Descriptive statistics of the sample included in the study (n = 283)
+Descriptive statistics of the sample are included in Table 1.